wavefront(ρ, θ, OPD, n_max)

 fit_to can be either n_max::Int or orders::Vector{Tuple{Int, Int}}.

-The function returns seven values contained within a WavefrontOutput type, with fields:
+The function returns six values contained within a WavefrontOutput type, with fields: